magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

     (str email " and " password
            " passed the formal validation, but we still have to authenticate you")))
 ```

+Remember to delete anything else.
+As soon as you save the file the
+above compilation error disappear.

 > NOTE 7: we could have returned more detailed messages from the
 > validator result to the user.
 To maintain the same behaviour of the